 Personal storage space on a ship is extremely limited.
 I tried to keep nicknacks to a minimum and focus on beach snacks and supplies.

-A note about the watermelon flavoring (which smells just like a watermelon Jolly Rancher): I had never used watermelon flavoring before and was surprised to find that the flavoring is colored pink which made the cookie dough a light pink.
+- I had never used watermelon flavoring before (which smells just like a watermelon Jolly Rancher) and was surprised to find that the flavoring is colored pink which made the cookie dough a light pink.
 I was concerned that the pink would affect the green tinted dough, but it didn’t.

 Whether you are at the beach or just dreaming about it, Watermelon Sugar Cookies are a bright and cheerful taste of summer.
 “Seas the day” and bake a batch today!